pcesarperez/pas-d-argent/README.md

 I started keeping track of my incomes and expenses few years ago.
 At first, I wrote down just the inputs (if I remembered to, which didn't happen frequently).
 And, even though I am a software engineer, I used an old, analog and faithful Moleskine and a fountain pen to do the job.
 If you have to do it the old way, at least do it with style.

 One of the problems I had with this approach was, of course, how difficult it was to know how much I could spare in a certain moment.
-There were expenses I knew for sure would happen (like house renting, Internet or electricity), but there were many other expenses I could't keep track of properly.
+There were expenses I knew for sure would happen (like house renting, Internet or electricity), but there were many other expenses I couldn't keep track of properly.

 Then I started making "projections": if I knew I would have an expense but I didn't know the exact amount, I guessed, _and I took the expense for real_.
 Then, as the real expenses happened, I wrote them down, substracting from the initial projection and adjusting my budget.